cresset-template/cresset/README.md

 for details.
 JetBrains [Gateway](https://www.jetbrains.com/remote-development/gateway) can also be used to connect to running containers.

+When using the `ngc` service, add `/usr/local/lib/python3/dist-packages` and `/opt/conda/lib/python3/site-packages` to the interpreter search paths via the GUI to enable code assistance on the packages installed with `conda`.

 _N.B._ PyCharm Professional and other JetBrains IDEs are available free of charge to anyone with a valid university e-mail address.